 Here’s what to know about terracotta and plastic pots:

 - terracotta pots.
 If you’re looking for a quick and easy potting solution, terracotta pots are your go-to.
 They’re great for plants that enjoy a lot of moisture because they actually absorb water from the soil and release it when the soil dries out again.
 The down side to this feature of terracotta is that it also releases moisture to the air when humidity is low enough, so you’ll need to water more regularly or invest in a plant humidifier.
 Terracotta is breathable as well, absorbing minerals and salts, and allowing oxygen to pass through its porous cells.
+You can dress up terracotta pots with some DIY flair, but otherwise these pots come un-adorned.

 - plastic pots.
 On a budget?
 No problem.
 Plastic pots are the cheapest container option.
 They work best for plants that like dry conditions though, since they don’t allow moisture in or out.
 They’re lighter and less breakable than clay or terracotta, which makes them great for plants that move around frequently, greenhouses, or homes with kids and pets.